texus/TGUI/CONTRIBUTING.md

 ## Style guide

-TGUI has no official style guide yet, but since its style was heavily influenced by SFML code, the [SFML code style guide](https://www.sfml-dev.org/style.php) mostly matches with TGUI code.
+The official TGUI style is encoded in the .clang-format file found in the root of the repository.
+The style was heavily influenced by SFML code, the [SFML code style guide](https://www.sfml-dev.org/style.php) mostly matches with TGUI code, but contributions should be run through clang-format --style=file to make sure they follow the official style.

 There are 3 differences that I'm aware of:
 - TGUI uses `@` in Doxygen documentation where SFML uses `\`